krisarmstrong/seed/docs/internal/HEALTHCARE_MARKET_STRATEGY.md

 4. **WiFi planning** - predictive surveys save thousands per deployment
 5. **HIPAA compliance reports** - one-click audit evidence

-Many customers use Tenable for vulnerability scanning AND LuminetIQ for healthcare-specific features like medical device management and HIPAA reporting.
+Many customers use Tenable for vulnerability scanning AND The Seed for healthcare-specific features like medical device management and HIPAA reporting.
 The combination costs less than Rapid7 alone."

 ---

 ### Objection: "Our MSP handles our network security"

 **Response:** "Perfect!
-Many MSPs use LuminetIQ Enterprise to manage their healthcare clients more efficiently.
+Many MSPs use The Seed Enterprise to manage their healthcare clients more efficiently.

 For you: Get better visibility into what your MSP is doing, automated compliance evidence for